Asiana Treks and Tours

 Gratitude:

-Gratitude or tipping is appreciated in Nepali culture and reflects the quality of service provided.
-You decide how much to tip, but we recommend tipping as a group at the end of the trip.
+Gratitude or tipping is highly appreciated in Nepali culture, reflecting the quality of service that has been provided.
+You decide how much to tip, but we recommend that you tip collectively at the end of the trip.

 End of Trek: